Install a Squat Toilet in Your Home

 Blue Earth Ceramics makes the BEC-116BO Natura 16" Natural Position Toilet (bowl only) or, for the whole kit, ready to install, squat, and flush, the MD-Plus Squat Toilet complete with Tank.
-Both are available through Amazon, see the links.
+Both are available through Amazon.

 Blue Earth Ceramics also makes what they call an "EZ-retrofit box-installation", basically a raised box about 12" high that puts the squatter on a small raised platform maybe 24" wide by 36" deep.

 If you can't install a proper squat toilet, as discussed below, you might try a stand-alone portable squat toilet.
 NaturesStep makes both a 30-inch model and a 24-inch model.

 Somewhat surprisingly, some American plumbing manufacturers make squat toilets.
 You do not find them routinely carried in the stock of home improvement stores, of course, but you (or your plumber) can order them.